yz2483/frontend-nanodegree-mobile-portfolio/README.md

 Moved js scripts to the bottom of the html file and made them async

-I removed useless style used in css/style.css
+I removed useless style used in css/style.css and inlined css from style.css

 I used http://cssminifier.com/ to minify css